Updated December 15, 2020

 Question: “How do you establish Nevada residence for your company?”

 Toby: That is through the use of a company like Anderson Business Advisors.
-We have a Corporate Assistance program where we actually answer the phones, do the minutes and resolutions, maintain the business license, the stock ledger and all that good stuff, right here in Nevada, making sure that we have lots of contact here.
+We have a Company Assistance program where we actually answer the phones, do the minutes and resolutions, maintain the business license, the stock ledger and all that good stuff, right here in Nevada, making sure that we have lots of contact here.

 “I live in California, but have investments in Carolina and Texas.”
 Oh, this is the big one because California tries to tax all those if you just have them through California.
 So, “How could we organize the states, including California, since I live here but hold no property here?”
 What I would do is I would keep the LLCs out of the state of California.
 There is a way to avoid the franchise tax for out-of-state LLCs in California.
 I’m not going to get into it on this webinar because there’s probably professionals out there who want to steal the way we do it, but we actually have a way that’s been approved by the professional section of the Franchise Tax Board to avoid the $800.